potatoeggy/mandown/README.md

 mandown get <URL>
 ```

-To convert the download contents to CBZ/EPUB/PDF, append the `--convert` option.
+To convert the downloaded contents to CBZ/EPUB/MOBI/PDF, append the `--convert` option.
 To apply image processing to the downloaded images, append the `--process` option.

 ```
 mandown get <URL> --convert epub --process rotate_double_pages